GS1 Australia Terms of Trade

 GS1 Australia’s standard payment terms are that invoices must be paid in full within 30 days of the date of the invoice.
 To avoid doubt this means that full payment must reach the GS1 Australia bank account within 30 days of the date of the invoice.

-Payment of an invoice constitutes acceptance of the relevant current terms and conditions of the subscription/ services detailed within the invoice.
+Payment of an invoice constitutes acceptance of the relevant current terms and conditions of the subscription/services detailed within the invoice.
+Recipients of invoices with zero to pay (zero value invoices) are deemed to have accepted the current applicable terms and conditions of the subscription/services detailed within the invoice, until GS1 Australia is advised in writing that this is not the case.
 All current terms and conditions can be viewed on our website.

 2. Electronic Invoicing

-You can elect to standardly receive your invoices by either hard copy mail, or by email to your nominated email contact.
-If an email invoice cannot be delivered, a hard copy invoice will be sent by post within 3 business days.
+GS1 Australia’s standard invoice delivery method is via email to the nominated email account.
+If an email invoice cannot be delivered, a hard copy invoice will be sent by post within 5 business days.

 On request we may agree to the use of Electronic Data Interchange (EDI) for the exchange of invoices.

-All invoices generated in the last three years are able to be viewed, downloaded and paid via the MyGS1 portal.
-Access to MyGS1 is available to your nominated GS1 Coordinator.
+All invoices generated in the last three years can be viewed, downloaded and paid via the MyGS1 portal.
+Access to MyGS1 is available to your nominated GS1 Coordinator who can also provide access to other personnel in your organisation.
 Please contact the Customer Support team on 1300 227 263 or +61 3 9558 9559 if you need any assistance.

 3. Purchase Order Numbers